gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.ComponentExt.md

 ## ComponentExt.Show(this Component) Method

-(Cross-Game compatible) Makes the Component visible by setting the scale to the default value of 1
+Makes the Component visible by setting the scale to the default value of 1

 ```csharp
 public static void Show(this UnityEngine.Component component);